 This scholarship was established in 2004 through the offer of an annual donation from Vicki Adraskelas, a former student of the University of Sydney, to assist postgraduate students undertaking research in Modern Greek Studies.
 It is awarded annually on the recommendation of the Department of Modern Greek to a student enrolled as a full-time candidate in a postgraduate research degree in the Department of Modern Greek, who proposes the soundest research proposal, and demonstrates the greatest need to travel overseas to Greece for research material.
 Value $5000.

-NEW!!
+NOW OPEN!!
 Nicholas Anthony Aroney Research Scholarship

 Established in 2009 from the Estate of late Nicholas Anthony Aroney and in his memory, the purpose of the Nicholas Anthony Aroney Research Scholarship is to enable postgraduate students to undertake research involving promoting Greek language and/or culture, either in Greece or Australia.

 - To be eligible, an applicant must be a postgraduate student pursuing a Master of Arts degree (either coursework or research) or a higher degree within the Department of Modern Greek Studies at the University of Sydney.